21st Century Cures Act: Medical research

+In May 2024, Congress voted against renewing funding to the program.
+The 2024 budget passed by Congress was tight, due to Republican control of the house, deficit concerns, and Republican desire to deny Biden a win soon before the election.
+The White House said it was "well prepared to take forward the cancer moonshot in a tough funding cycle;" mandatory moonshot funding was included in Biden's fiscal year 2025 budget request.

+Healthcare

 Electronic health records information blocking

 The Act defined interoperability and prohibited information blocking.
 Information blocking is defined as a practice that interferes with or prevents access to electronic health information, that is, information about a patient's medical history or treatment.

 Under section 4004, information blocking can expose entities to fines of up to $1 million per violation.

 Medical software

 Medical software is regulated as a medical device by the FDA in the Federal Food, Drug, and Cosmetic Act.
 Section 3060 of the 21st Century Cures Act was created as an amendment to section 520 of the FD&C Act, which addressed how medical devices are defined.
 It outlined software functions that would be exempt from FDA regulation, such as those used for administrative purposes, encouraging a healthy lifestyle, electronic health records, clinical laboratory test results and related information, and clinical decision tools.